 Hawaii Private Investigator Associations

 After getting a private investigator license, we recommend joining a private investigation association.
-In Hawaii, the most well-known association is the Investigative and Security Society of Hawaii.
+Hawaii’s most well-known association is the Investigative and Security Society of Hawaii.
 Their contact information is as follows:

 Investigative and Security Society of Hawaii